Nems0n/FinFlowApp/README.md

 <img src="/FinFlow/Resources/Assets.xcassets/AppIcon.appiconset/FinFlowMobile.png"  width="200">
 </p>

-# FinFlow
+<h1 align="center">FinFlow</h1>

-FinFlow iOS app is a dashboard that helps you with your business.
+<p align="center">FinFlow iOS app is a dashboard that helps you with your business.
 With FinFlow, you can easily manage the products, have different statistics and graphs about your storage and finances.
-FinFlow also includes a sales management feature and an admin page for managing your employees.
+FinFlow also includes a sales management feature and an admin page for managing your employees.</p>
+<br> </br>

 ## 📸 Screenshots